-- o January 2023 Update: The six Behavioral Health Task Force teams submitted executive summaries of their teams' work in a comprehensive report to the Governor's Office in mid-October.
-These summaries were the collaborative efforts of team members from multiple agencies who established goals, strategies and recommendations for addressing the state's most pressing behavioral health needs. - The Behavioral Health Commission met with a group of stakeholders, advocates, state health agencies and legislators on four separate occasions to establish priorities for the \$100 million in funding the legislature allocated for behavioral health.
+- April 2023 Update: No updates at this time. - January 2023 Update: The six Behavioral Health Task Force teams submitted executive summaries of their teams' work in a comprehensive report to the Governor's Office in mid-October.
+These summaries were the collaborative efforts of team members from multiple agencies who established goals, strategies and recommendations for addressing the state's most pressing behavioral health needs.

+The Behavioral Health Commission met with a group of stakeholders, advocates, state health agencies and legislators on four separate occasions to establish priorities for the \$100 million in funding the legislature allocated for behavioral health.
 This series of meetings culminated in a report to the legislature outlining the Commission's recommended uses for the funds.
-Further legislative action is needed before the funds can be released. - July 2022 Update: None at this time. - (OLTL.11) The Office of Long-Term Living (OLTL) is interested in enhancing and strengthening quality improvement activities for the LIFE (Living Independence for the Elderly) program, which has 19 LIFE Provider Organizations who operate more than 50 centers across the Commonwealth.
+Further legislative action is needed before the funds can be released.

+- (OLTL.11) The Office of Long-Term Living (OLTL) is interested in enhancing and strengthening quality improvement activities for the LIFE (Living Independence for the Elderly) program, which has 19 LIFE Provider Organizations who operate more than 50 centers across the Commonwealth.
 To identify potential quality improvement activities in the LIFE program, the HCBS Elderly Consumer Assessment of Healthcare Providers and Systems (CAHPS®) survey will be used to assess patient experience with health care services delivered in different setting and for specific conditions.
 In addition, quality and evaluation metrics currently applied in the independent assessment of the CHC program will be used to standardize the evaluation of all Medicaid-related HCBS programs in the Commonwealth.
-This activity is allowable under the SMD# 21-003 Appendix B, Program of All-Inclusive Care for the Elderly (PACE). - o January 2023 Update: OLTL has met with the vendor and established the relationship to outline and complete the work.
+This activity is allowable under the SMD# 21-003 Appendix B, Program of All-Inclusive Care for the Elderly (PACE). - April 2023 Update: Administration of the survey began on 2/22/2023, and is slated to continue through 5/22/2023, with results being made available to OLTL in June of 2023 - January 2023 Update: OLTL has met with the vendor and established the relationship to outline and complete the work.
 OLTL has provided direction to the vendor on the CAHPS© survey and reiterated how many surveys should be conducted on LIFE participants.
-The CAHPS survey is to be administered to LIFE participants in the first quarter of 2023. - July 2022 Update: This activity was approved in the April spending report submission, and implementation of the activity is now in the beginning stages. - (ODP.15) ODP will enhance systems capacity to serve children and youth with complex needs and multi-system involvement through a pediatric capacity building institute.
+The CAHPS survey is to be administered to LIFE participants in the first quarter of 2023. - (ODP.15) ODP will enhance systems capacity to serve children and youth with complex needs and multi-system involvement through a pediatric capacity building institute.
 The institute will be provided with the cooperation and input of the DHS Office of Mental Health and Substance Abuse Services (OMHSAS), Office of Children, Youth and Families, and Office of Childhood Development and Early Learning (OCDEL) and the Pennsylvania Department of Education.
 These offices will develop the curriculum and direct the faculty responsible for conducting the institute.
 Attendees to this institute will be identified based on their role in the support of children and youth with complex needs at the local, county and state levels.
 The institute aims to improve communication and coordination of home and community-based services that meets the needs of this population.